wivelsfield/class-properties/README.md

 1. TypeScript's structural typing means that object literals may include excess properties and remain compatible with a type.
 2. Since we are executing JavaScript there is not always a runtime guarantee that all expected properties are present on an object.

-We may need to confirm these assumptions if, for example, handling a data transfer object or passing a model to an ORM.
+We may need to confirm our assumptions of the properties that should be present if, for example, handling a data transfer object or passing a model to an ORM.

 This is typically handled through a validation library, but in some scenarios a simpler approach may be sufficient.